FrancescoRepo/Dotnet-Minimal-Hosting-Generator/README.md

 Successfully transformed ./Startup.cs
 ```

-The new `Program.cs` file will be located in the specified output directory.
+The generated file will be called "NewProgram.cs" and will be located in the specified output directory.

 ---